UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 - snowcro_diag.F90
 - write_diag_misc_isban.F90

-What are these routines, what are me modifying inside ?

 **modd_diag_misc_isban.F90**:

-In this script, we declare the "ISBA Diagnostic" variable.

-The nature of this variable is TYPE.
+In this module, the "ISBA Diagnostic" variable is declared.
+The type of this variable is TYPE.

-You can imagine the TYPE as a vector and you are adding a new coordinate to this vector.
+You can imagine the TYPE as an object and you are adding a new attribute to this object.

-In this script, the name of ISBA_Diagnostic is DMI.
-The way to access to a coordinate is via the % sign : DMI%XVAR_NEWDIAG.
+In this module, the name of ISBA_Diagnostic is DMI.
+The way to access to an attribute is via the % sign : DMI%XVAR_NEWDIAG.

 If your diagnostic dimension is (number of points, number of layers), you can follow ACC_RAT for the declaration of your new diagnostic

 **diag_isba_initn.F90**:

-In this script, this is the initialisation of ISBA_Diagnostic, named DMA.
+In this module, this is the initialisation of ISBA_Diagnostic, named DMA.

 So we are working on DMA%XVAR_NEWDIAG